Vyral/jeff-ryder/_posts/2020-01-02-colorado-spring-is-no--1----but-thats-bad-news-for-you.md

 ---
 layout: post
-title: Colorado Spring is No. 1...But That’s Bad News for You
+title: Colorado Spring is No. 1...
+But That’s Bad News for You
 date: 2020-01-02 00:00:00
 tags:
   - Real Estate